 ActiveDocs began paying for itself in saved labor immediately after it was implemented.
 The process of compiling the juvenile detention meal distribution list, for example, was reduced to just a few key strokes.

-To compile the meals list for the juvenile detention facility, our client built an ActiveDocs Opus template that extracts data on each youth from the detention database with just a few keystrokes.
-It automatically breaks the list down into age groups and alphabetises the sub-lists, all of which was done manually in Excel before ActiveDocs Opus.
+To compile the meals list for the juvenile detention facility, our client built an ActiveDocs template that extracts data on each youth from the detention database with just a few keystrokes.
+It automatically breaks the list down into age groups and alphabetises the sub-lists, all of which was done manually in Excel before ActiveDocs.

 Stored procedures, or pre-coded scripts for processes such as retrieving information, simplify embedding automated functions into templates.